iusztinpaul/yacht/README.md

 </div>

 # Yacht: Yet Another Comprehensive Trading Framework Using Deep Reinforcement Learning
-A Deep Reinforcement Learning framework for trading & order execution in financial markets.
-The goal of the project is to speed up the development & research of financial agents.
-The code has components for:
+A Deep Reinforcement Learning framework for **trading** & **order execution** in financial markets.
+The goal of the project is to speed up the development & research of financial agents by building a modular and scalable codebase.
+The framework supports the following main features:
-* Loading & preprocessing data directly from the Yahoo Finance API
+* Loading & preprocessing data directly from different APIs
 * Training & evaluating deep reinforcement learning agents
-* Use specific financial metrics or easily implement your own
+* Use specific financial metrics or quickly implement your own
 * Visualizing the performance of the agent with some intuitive graphs

 The nice part is that everything is `configurable` within a config file.